Quick to:

 Public transport (bus or train)

-In that case, you might need some explanation.
-For more information on travelling with a public transport chip card, visit the website OV chipcard explanation.
+• For an explanation of traveling with a public transport chip card, visit the website OV chip card explanation. (opens in new tab)

-Do you need help getting on and off the train?
+Need help getting on and off the train

 Companion on public transport